 The Management Science PhD program is a rigorous and high-quality, research-oriented program that offers students an opportunity to specialize in one of six management fields: accounting, finance, information technology management, marketing, organizations & strategic management, and supply chain/operations management.
 Students may also minor in business statistics, international business, economics, econometrics, or psychology.

-The Lubar School of Business Management Science PhD is a STEM-designated program.
+The Lubar College of Business Management Science PhD is a STEM-designated program.
 This rigorous program will provide the independent research skills needed to prepare the student for success in academia or a research-related career.

 The classes, papers and exams are the formal portion of this apprenticeship.
 Beyond that, however, much of what the student learns will occur out of the class by attending research colloquia, presenting personal research, holding informal discussions with faculty, working with faculty and others on research projects, and interacting with other PhD students.